-- The job you had lined up right after this one got pushed back, resulting in a loss of $5,000 in revenue for that month.
-That revenue can never be recovered, because you can’t turn back time.
+- The job you had lined up right after this one got pushed back.
+This resulted in a loss of $5,000 in revenue for that month.
+You can never recover that revenue because you can’t turn back time.

 - Total loss: $6,500